jopanel/Hudsyn/README.md

 ### Step 5: Configure Middleware and Routes

 Hudsyn comes with its own routes and a custom middleware that protects the admin interface.
 The package’s service provider automatically registers these.
 Ensure your authentication is set up and that your custom middleware alias (`hudsyn`) is recognized if you need to customize it.

+### Step 6: Creating and Editing Pages/Blogs/Press Releases

+You can add your css and script files in `/config/hudsyn.php` which will be loaded within the WYSIWYG editor.
+Easily modify the header and footer file for your press release, blog, and pages within the `/resources/views/vendor/hudsyn/hudsyn/public/*` folder.
+For pages you can specify your own custom header and footer as well load them customized to your needs based on the layout view file.

 ## How Hudsyn Works